 Omega’s success has previously been attributed to the marketing strategies of the brand, which has helped to cement an image of desirability through strategic product placement, adorning the wrists of noteworthy individuals such as Elvis Presley, George Clooney and John F Kennedy.
 Omega watches have appeared in James Bond films since 1995, taking over from Rolex and have frequently held the title for official timekeeper of the Olympics, most recently in at the 2014 Sochi Olympics.
 Overall, the current success of the brand is currently driven by its strong marketing campaign, as opposed to other brands like Patek Philippe, which rely on the quality, reputation and complications of their watches to draw attention.

 Out of all the vintage Omega watches that have sealed themselves in the history of the wristwatch, the Omega Speedmaster Professional is arguably the most iconic.
 It was the only model of watch to survive the United States Space Agency’s testing and so, as a result of its technological success, it became the first wristwatch to journey to the surface of the moon (fun fact: you can fit all the planets in the solar system in the distance between the Earth and the Moon).
 The watch gained the title ‘The Moonwatch’ after its space voyage and has set itself down as potentially the most iconic Chronograph.
-With such a grand achievement under its dial the Omega Speedmaster Professional Calibre .321 model has a lot of appreciation and as a result, is a popular and sort after watch.
+With such a grand achievement under its dial the Omega Speedmaster Professional Calibre .321 model has a lot of appreciation and as a result, is a popular and sought after watch.

 Although the Moon watch is one of Omega’s most famous watches, Omega SA has seen better growth in market sales with their other models.
 In a Time and Tide interview with Omega President Stephen Urquhart, a World Watch Report made by the Digital Luxury Group in 2013 states that the Omega constellation and De Ville are the two of the most successful models of that year.